Pope Deplores End To Gaza Truce, Urges New Ceasefire - UrduPoint

 Pope Deplores End To Gaza Truce, Urges New Ceasefire

-Vatican City, (APP - UrduPoint / Pakistan Point News - 3rd Dec, 2023) Pope Francis said on Sunday he was saddened the truce in the Gaza Strip had been broken and urged those involved to reach a new ceasefire deal as soon as possible.
+Vatican City, (APP - UrduPoint / Pakistan Point News - 3rd Dec, 2023) Pope Francis said Sunday that he was saddened the truce in the Gaza Strip had been broken and urged those involved in the conflict to reach a new ceasefire deal as soon as possible.

-"There is so much suffering in Gaza," the pontiff said in Italian from his private residence, in remarks broadcast on giant screens in Saint Peter's Square.
+"There is so much suffering in Gaza," the pontiff said in comments from his private residence, which were read by an aide and broadcast on giant screens in Saint Peter's Square.

+The 86-year-old is suffering from a lung infection that has caused breathing difficulties, and forced him to cancel a trip to Dubai to attend the international COP28 climate summit.

+"Still today, I cannot read this all.
+I'm doing better, but my voice...," Francis said, before the aide took over.

 He said the situation in Israel and the occupied Palestinian territories was "serious".
 "Many hostages have been freed but so many others are still in Gaza," he said.